 Councillor Guy Turner will long be remembered, not only for his community work, but for his beautiful copperplate handwriting which decorated the pages of The Basin Progress Association minute books.
-What a pity we do not learn to write like that in these modern times the foyer size, another wing added for a workshop and storage area.
+What a pity we do not learn to write like that in these modern times

+Since 1989, extensions have been added to increase the foyer size, another wing added for a workshop and storage area.
 Facilities have been improved for stage lighting, special equipment procured for backstage projection and the kitchen extended to twice its size for preparation of refreshments.
 A shelter portico has been added to the front entrance for the convenience of patrons.